 - 2.1.
-This Code of Practice1 provides guidance on the handling of requests for information submitted under the Freedom of Information Act 2000 ('the Act').
+This Code of Practice (see note 1) provides guidance on the handling of requests for information submitted under the Freedom of Information Act 2000 ('the Act').
 It supplements the Trust's Freedom of Information Policy and a parallel Code of Practice which provides guidance on the implementation of records management in the Trust. - 2.2.
 The Act requires that institutions implement and maintain an effective system for responding to requests for information.
 The Trust is such a public authority under the Act.
-The Trust's Policy on Freedom of Information is that it will comply fully with the Act and it will place in the public domain as much information about its activities as is practicable, and subject to the exemptions permitted under the Act will make all other information available on request.
-In particular, iit will conform to the Secretary of State for Constitutional Affairs' Code of Practice on the discharge of public authorities' functions made under Section 45 of the Act. - 2.3.
-That Code of Practice requires the Trust to: - a.
-Provide advice and assistance to persons making requests for information. - b.
-Deal with all requests within 20 working days of receipt of request, after receipt of any fees in accordance with the Secretary of State for Constitutional Affairs' Fee Regulations, and justify any refusal of a request. - c.
-Assist a person making a request, when the information they are seeking is held by another public authority. - d.
-Consult with third parties before releasing any data that may affect them - e.
-Consult with third parties where it might enable the Trust in determining if and how the information should be released. - f.
-Have a complaints procedure to deal with any complaints made about its Publication Scheme, or the handling or result of an individual application. - 2.4.
-The Trust has a publication scheme www.sheffield.nhs.uk/sth/index.htm which details the classes of information that it has chosen to make publicly available, together with details of how the information can be obtained and any associated cost. - 2.5.
+The Trust's Policy on Freedom of Information is that it will comply fully with the Act, and it will place in the public domain as much information about its activities as is practicable, and subject to the exemptions permitted under the Act will make all other information available on request.
+In particular, it will conform to the Secretary of State for Justice & Constitutional Affairs' Code of Practice on the discharge of public authorities' functions made under Section 45 of the Act.

+2.3.
+That Code of Practice requires the Trust to:

+- The Trust has a publication scheme Freedom of Information.
+This provides advice and assistance to persons making requests for information. - Deal with all requests within 20 working days of receipt of request, after receipt of any fees in accordance with the Secretary of State for Constitutional Affairs' Fee Regulations and justify any refusal of a request. - Assist a person making a request, when the information they are seeking is held by another public authority. - Consult with third parties before releasing any data that may affect them. - Consult with third parties where it might enable the Trust in determining if and how the information should be released. - Have a complaints procedure to deal with any complaints made about its Publication Scheme, or the handling or result of an individual application. - 2.4.
+The Trust details the classes of information that it has chosen to make publicly available, together with details of how the information can be obtained and any associated cost.

+&lt;sup>1 Code of Practice issues under section 45 of the Freedom of Information Act 2000, providing guidance to public authorities on the discharge of their functions and responsibilities under Part I (Access to information held by public authorities) of the Act.
+The FOI Code of Practice can be found here https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/744071/COP\FOI\Code\of\Practice - Minor\Amendments\20180926\.pdf.

+- 2.5.
 The Trust regularly receives requests for information as part of the normal course of business.
 Members of staff will be expected to continue dealing with these requests as normal. - 2.6.
-This Code of Practice relates solely to requests for information where a member of Trust is unable or unwilling to respond to the request or the request is explicitly made under the Act and the information requested is not covered in the Trust's Publication Scheme.
+This Code of Practice relates solely to requests for information where a member of the Trust is unable or unwilling to respond to the request or the request is explicitly made under the Act and the information requested is not covered in the Trust's Publication Scheme.
 All requests of this nature must be passed to the Department for Information Governance, Caldicott & SIRO Support (IGCS) as a matter of urgency.
 The IGCS will then consider the request and work with the appropriate directorates and departments to locate the information.
 The IGCS will also consider any exemptions that might apply to releasing the information and determine any associated fees.

-1 Ministry of Justice's Code of Practice on Responding to Requests can be found at: http://www.justice.gov.uk/guidance/foi-code-of-practice.htm

-3. Data Protection Act 1998
+3. Data Protection Act 2018